sv934/ClassEndProject/README.md

-# ClassEndProject with muliple technologies and Jenkins file
+# DevOps Batch End Project
+This project has various technolgy stacks and jenkinsfile